oojo12/algorithms/README.md

-*Simply an implementation of different sortation algorithms I've come across
+*Simply an implementation of algorithms I've come across